The Tonight Show Starring Jimmy Fallon: Impact

-Controversy
+Controversies

 On September 7, 2023, Rolling Stone published an exposé on Fallon's tenure with testimony by sixteen former and current staff members alleging Fallon's behavior behind the scenes, which included being drunk on set, abrasive yelling at writers, bullying of staff, among other things.
 Writers used dressing rooms as "crying rooms" to release tension, and one staffer admitted to having suicidal thoughts during his time on staff because of Fallon's behavior.
 The report also noted that there were nine showrunners in the history of the broadcast up to that point.
 Fallon made an apology to his staff the afternoon of the September 7th Rolling Stone report.
 On October 3, 2023, Rolling Stone noted that Fallon did not address the controversy whatsoever during the first taping of the show after the 2023 Writers Guild of America strike, with the Rolling Stone exposé seemingly and oddly being forgotten about shortly thereafter.

+In June 2026, Fallon and his production team faced backlash for having Conor McGregor, who was found liable of sexual assault in 2024 and 2025, as a guest on the show.